scienceadvocacyoflongisland/scienceadvocacyofli/_events/2020-12-02-ask-the-scientists.md

    - Remember a lot of fields are very complex — sometimes the experts are in agreement but many times they are not.
 There is a huge body of literature for many subjects, so one single paper may not be enough to draw conclusions from.
    - SALI will work to compile a reliable list of resources.
-   - Ask a lot of questions — reach out to your friendly neighborhood scientists :-)
+   - Ask a lot of questions — reach out to your friendly neighborhood scientists :-) Panelists

+Dr. Miriam Fein

+Reviews Editor at Genes & Development, Cold Spring Harbor Laboratory Press.

+Ashley Aleksey

+Analytical Chemist at Truetox Labs LLC.
+Conducts chemical analyses of drugs of abuse and therapy.

+Brandon Ashinoff

+Doctoral student in the School of Psychology at the University of Birmingham, UK.
+Studies the brain mechanisms involved in controlling attention and how they change with age.

+Dr. Jaclyn Novatt

+Assistant Professor at Long Island University School of Pharmacy.
+Studies drug resistance in HIV and how to improve science education.

+Casey Giordano

+High school earth science / biology / chemistry teacher.
+Worked for the EPA, FEMA, and as a field geologist for the U.S. Army Corps of Engineers for natural disaster emergency response.

+Abraham Kohrman

+Doctoral student at Stony Brook University.
+Studies how cells move between different tissues in the body, an important process for the immune system and for the spread of cancer.

+Dr. Russell Burke

+Professor of Biology at Hofstra University.
+Community ecologist researching vertebrate wildlife of Long Island.

+Dr. Sarah Gross

+Associate Professor of Biology and Curriculum Director of the Bioscience Program at Farmingdale State College.
+Conducts research on the life cycle of herpesviruses.

+Dr. Michael Feigin

+Post-doctoral fellow at Cold Spring Harbor Laboratory.
+Studies pancreatic cancer.

+Emilis Bruzas

+Doctoral student in the Watson School of Biological Sciences at Cold Spring Harbor Laboratory.
+Studies the connection between the immune system and relapsing breast cancer.

 {% include gallery %}